 During my research work, I have long been coming across an unusual type of artefacts, which are being described as miniature weathervanes (Swedish: miniatyrflöjel, miniflöjel, German: Miniaturwetterfahne).
 After many years, I have decided to take a deep look into these interesting objects and provide the readers with thorough analysis, comments and further references.
 A revised form of the article was published in press as well (Vlasatý 2023).

-At the moment, I am aware of eight more or less uniform miniature weathervanes, originating from seven localities.
+At the moment, I am aware of nine more or less uniform miniature weathervanes, originating from eight localities.
 Let us take a detailed look at each of them: